Welcome to the new KidsHealth website! See what is new.

 • a pneumothorax often happens suddenly, without warning

-• a pneumothorax can be very serious, and is occasionally life-threatening
+• a pneumothorax can be very serious, and sometimes life-threatening

 What is a pneumothorax?

 A pneumothorax happens when air gets trapped between the lung and the chest wall.
 This occurs because a small tear in the lung means air can leak out.
-The trapped air around the lung can cause part or all of the lung to be squashed, or collapse.
-Sometimes this is called a 'collapsed lung'.
+Trapped air around the lung can squash it or make it collapse.
+This can happen to part of the lung or the whole lung.
+People sometimes call a pneumothorax a 'collapsed lung'.
 A pneumothorax makes it harder to breathe.

 Causes of pneumothorax